pete8751/C-Systems-Projects/README.md

 # My C/++ Projects

-Welcome to my GitHub repository showcasing three C projects that I've worked on.
+Welcome to my GitHub repository showcasing a library of C projects that I've worked on.
 Below, you'll find descriptions of each project along with links to their respective directories.

 ## 📑 Contents